CoolMomentum: A Method for Stochastic Optimization by Langevin Dynamics with Simulated Annealing: Conclusions

 \section{Conclusions}

 We explore relations between the Langevin dynamics and the stochastic optimization methods, popular in machine learning.
 The relation of underdamped Langevin dynamics with the Momentum optimizer was studied recently \cite{ma2019there}.
 In this paper we combine Langevin dynamics with Simulated Annealing.
 To apply Simulated Annealing, the temperature should be decreased slowly until some minimal value.
-This may be done by decreasing the learning rate.
-Indeed, from Eq.~(\ref{eq:Thermostat_gamma}) one can see that, from decreasing the time step $\Delta t$, the temperature $T$ decreases proportionally.
-The drawback of this approach is that, when the learning rate is substantially decreased, the learning process almost stops.
+This is usually done by decreasing the learning rate with a certain schedule.
+Indeed, from Eq.~(\ref{eq:Thermostat_rho}) one can see that, from decreasing the value of $lr\sim \Delta t^2$, the temperature $T$ decreases proportionally.
 Alternatively, we propose to adapt Simulated Annealing by slowly decreasing the momentum coefficient of the Momentum optimizer, and propose a decreasing schedule for the values of this coefficient.
 In our case, at the minimal temperature the momentum coefficient becomes zero and the Langevin dynamics becomes overdamped.

-The performance of the proposed optimizer is demonstrated on two popular neural networks, ResNet and LSTM.
+The proposed Coolmomentum optimizer requires only 3 tunable hyperparameters (base learning rate, initial momentum coefficient and the total number of optimization steps), while SGD with momentum requires 1 more parameter (learning rate decay factor) and RMSprop and Adam require 2 extra parameters (exponential running average coefficient and a small constant to avoid divergence).
+In this way, our approach is advantageous, because it reduces the number of tunable hyperparameters and, therefore, demands less computational budget to choose the best values~\cite{sivaprasad2020optimizer}.
+We demonstrate that training of Resnet-20 on Cifar-10 dataset and Efficientnet-B0 on Imagenet with Coolmomentum optimizer allows to achieve high accuracies.
 The obtained results indicate that the combination of the Langevin dynamics with Simulated Annealing is an efficient approach for gradient-based optimization of stochastic objective functions.